Johayon/Kaggle-Challenge/README.md

-# Kaggle-Challenge
+# Sandbox-Challenge

-Repository containing the source code of differents Kaggle challenge.
+Repository containing the source code of differents challenge.